eggheadio/eggheadio-course-notes/up-and-running-with-svelte-3/README.md

 This course goes over the basics of Svelte 3.
 What is [Svelte](https://svelte.dev)?
 Instead of doing the work of building user interfaces in the browser - Svelte completes its work during a compile stage.
 This short course introduces the basic concepts of Svelte 3 and is a great starting point for creating your first Svelte site.

+## Example Site

+After watching through this course, I created a Svelte site and [wrote a short article](https://www.dschapman.com/articles/create-a-svelte-site) about how to create a Svelte site.

 - [Up and running with Svelte 3](#up-and-running-with-svelte-3)
   - [1.
 WTF is Svelte?](./notes/1-wtf-is-svelte.md)
   - [2.
 Create a new project with Svelte 3](./notes/2-create-a-new-project-with-svelte-3.md)